What does cosmology tell us about the mass of thermal-relic dark matter?: Introduction

 We focus on inferring the lower bound on $m_\chi$ from both these data sets, for a minimal set of modeling assumptions, requiring only that DM is in thermal equilibrium with the rest of the universe prior to BBN.
 In this context, we consider two general scenarios: one in which DM couples electromagnetically to the SM, and another in which it only couples to the SM neutrinos.
+In both scenarios, the light DM annihilates and transfers its energy and entropy to the remaining SM particles directly \cite{1986PhRvD..34.2197K,2013PhRvD..87j3517S,2014PhRvD..89h3508N,2015PhRvD..91h3505N}.
 Within each scenario, we consider four types of DM spin statistic: real scalar, complex scalar, Majorana Fermion, and Dirac Fermion.
 Notably, we do \textit{not} attempt to relate the cosmological effects of $m_\chi$ to the strength of the coupling to the SM; provided that the coupling is sufficient to ensure thermal equilibrium prior to BBN, the effects of $m_\chi$ are \textit{independent} on details of the interaction model.
 This choice means that we do \textit{not} provide a connection between the relic abundance of DM and its mass, nor do we consider late--time DM annihilation constraints---these are additionally dependent on the strength and type of the interaction at hand, and we leave such considerations for future work.

 We note that the CMB constraints on the mass of light DM have been previously derived using \textit{Planck} data and primordial element abundance measurements (e.~g.~see \cite{2013JCAP...08..041B, 2014MmSAI..85..175S, 2014PhRvD..89h3508N, 2015PhRvD..91h3505N, 2019JCAP...02..007E, 2021arXiv210903246G}).
 In this work, in addition to the latest \textit{Planck} measurements \cite{2020A&A...641A...6P}, we include the most recent public releases of the CMB small-scale measurements from the Atacama Cosmology Telescope (ACT) \cite{2020JCAP...12..047A, 2020JCAP...12..045C} and South Pole Telescope (SPT) \cite{2021PhRvD.104b2003D}, as well as the primordial element abundance measurements from \cite{2020PTEP.2020h3C01P}.
 ACT and SPT in particular provide higher resolution measurements of the polarization anisotropy, increasing the sensitivity to small angular scales, and thus enabling complementary constraints on cosmological parameters to \textit{Planck} data.
 Since a primary effect of $m_\chi$ on the CMB is through $N_\mathrm{eff}$, we further extend the analyses by allowing for additional light degrees of freedom to exist in the universe.
 We quantify the impact of this additional freedom on the inferred mass bounds.